-Mernda Primary School is one of our longest running partner schools.
+Mernda Primary School is one of the fastest growing primary schools in Australia and has increased its student population tenfold since it began it's cooperation with Meg.
 Over the years they've been able to incorporate a Meg Language Program (in this case Mandarin) into so many different aspects of school life.
 Take a look at our journey together.